 The first step is to measure the opening of the window you want to replace.
 You'll need to know the window's height, width, and thickness.
 Be sure to measure in inches or metrics, depending on your system.

 Once you have your measurements, you can purchase a window that will fit your opening.
 There are a few different types of Velux roof windows available, so be sure to get the right one.

 The next step is to prepare for the opening.
-You’ll need to cut out the opening and install the trim around it if the opening is new.
-You’ll need to remove the old frame and sashes if replacing an old window.
+You'll need to cut out the opening and install the trim around it if the opening is new.
+You'll need to remove the old frame and sashes if you're replacing an old window.

 Once the opening is prepared, installation is easy.
 Lift the window into place.
-Follow instructions for your window, and use a level when installing it.
-If you’re uncomfortable doing it yourself, hiring a professional is best.
+Follow the instructions for your window, and use a level when installing it.
+If you're uncomfortable doing it yourself, hiring a professional is best.